-Huring, the rookie of the group who is riding one of Björkliden’s more basic rental bikes makes it down without any roblems.
-The poor sod will come across greater challenges — but of this he is still unaware.
+Huring, the rookie of the group who is riding one of Björkliden’s more basic rental bikes makes it down without any problems.
+The poor sod will come across greater challenges — but of this, he is still unaware.

 So many trails, so little time

 Adrenalin-pumped and childishly happy we pedal up to the hotel for a bit of lunch.
 The lasagne at Restaurant Lapporten hits the right spots.
 While we are munching we actually spot a few flurries of snow, luckily enough only a few brief ones.
 The sun comes out and we decide to go to Låktatjåkko Mountain Lodge in the afternoon.

 One good thing about Björkliden is that the hotel and cabin village is in a quite high situation.
 We only have to ascend a few hundred metres past Rakkasliften and the first tee on the golf course before reaching the bare mountain; remarkable to be this close to paradise.